 Without preventing Redmine administrator logins from outside the firewall, we can't make Redmine available outside the firewall; and without that, we can't use it.
 We have a lot invested in Redmine at this point, but we'd be forced to migrate off Redmine and onto another project management/issue tracking application.

 Thanks much for any help!

-RE: Can specific user logins be restricted to certain ports? (or, how to allow logins from outside firewall, but restrict administrator access to inside firewall) - Added by Chris Metzler 11 days ago
+RE: Can specific user logins be restricted to certain ports? (or, how to allow logins from outside firewall, but restrict administrator access to inside firewall) - Added by Chris Metzler almost 5 years ago

 Hi.
 Just a bump.
 Anyone with any ideas here?

 If no one has any suggestions, can anyone suggest any other sources of assistance with Redmine that I might try?

 I think the IT folks are going to make their decision on forcing us to migrate off of Redmine at the end of this week, and I really don't wanna do it.